test-kitchen/kitchen-docker/README.md

   be passed the the install.sh script.
 Subsequent converges will skip if the installed version and the desired version match.
 * `false` or `nil` - no chef is installed.

 The default value is `true`.

+### disable\_upstart

+Disables upstart on debian/ubuntu containers, as many images do not support a working upstart.

+The default value is `true`.